SahilGogna/ai-automations-no-code/readme.md

 ---

-## 📜 License & Contributions

-- (Optional) Specify your license, e.g. MIT.
-- Contributions are welcome — if you build a new automation, add its folder + instructions + blueprint.

----

 ## 🙏 Acknowledgments

 Thanks to openAI, Make.com, and the broader no-code community for inspiring these automations.
+Special thanks to all direct contributors.